Academic Integrity and Student Responsibilities Rule

 Standards of Academic Progress Rule

 Rule.
 Any student who does not meet the Standards of Academic Progress after his/her first semester will be placed on Academic Warning.
 A student’s academic progress is computed at the end of each fall and spring semesters and the summer term.
 Transfer students are evaluated after his/her first semester at WVNCC and transfer coursework is consider in the cumulative GPA.
-The Academic Progress rule was reviewed in Spring 2020, students at the end of Spring 2020 and Summer 2020 should review their academic standing notification letter for how this update affects them.
-All students beginning Fall 2020 will continue to follow the criteria below in academic progress review.
+The Academic Progress criteria is below:

 Standards of Academic Progress Criteria.
 The criteria for Standards of Academic Progress are a cumulative grade point average (GPA) of at least 2.0 and a semester GPA of at least 2.0.